Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Implementation of the MPC solver

 \section{Implementation of the MPC solver}

 This section presents the practical algorithmic implementation of the MPCT formulation~\eqref{eq:MPCT_soft}.
-To this end, we combine the solver of~\cite{Gracia_MPCT_solver_24} based on the Alternating Direction Method of Multipliers (ADMM) algorithm \citep{Boyd_ADMM} tailored to exploit the MPCT problem structure, with the approach presented in~\cite{Gracia_LCSS_24} to implement the soft constraints.
-We emphasize that by exploiting the MPCT problem structure, we achieve significant reductions in memory requirement and computation time per iteration compared to general-purpose QP solvers such as \cite{stellato_osqp_2020, ODonoghue_SCS_21}, even when these leverage sparse matrix representations and sparse linear algebra subroutines.
+To this end, this work combines the solver of~\cite{Gracia_MPCT_solver_24} based on the Alternating Direction Method of Multipliers (ADMM) algorithm \citep{Boyd_ADMM} tailored to exploit the MPCT problem structure, with the approach presented in~\cite{Gracia_LCSS_24} to implement the soft constraints.
+By exploiting the MPCT problem structure, significant reductions in memory requirement and computation time per iteration are achieved compared to general-purpose QP solvers such as \cite{stellato_osqp_2020, ODonoghue_SCS_21}, even when these leverage sparse matrix representations and sparse linear algebra subroutines.

-Since the experimental results in Section~\ref{sec:HiL} are of primary interest, we briefly review how the ADMM algorithm is used to solve~\eqref{eq:MPCT_soft}, and how the soft constraints are handled without affecting the problem structure, thus preserving efficiency.
+Since the numerical results in Section~\ref{sec:HiL} are of primary interest, a brief review is provided on how the ADMM algorithm is used to solve~\eqref{eq:MPCT_soft}, and how the soft constraints are handled without affecting the problem structure, thus preserving efficiency.
 For a detailed explanation of the solver, see~\cite{Gracia_MPCT_solver_24, Gracia_LCSS_24}.
 An implementation of this solver in C programming language can be found in the open-source Matlab package SPCIES~\citep{Spcies}.

 Consider the optimization problem

 where $z\in\R^{n_z}$ and $v\in\R^{n_v}$ are the optimization variables, $D\in\R^{n_v\times n_z}$, and $f:\R^{n_z}\rightarrow\R\cup\{+\infty\}$, $g:\R^{n_v}\rightarrow\R\cup\{+\infty\}$ are convex, closed, proper functions.
 For problem~\eqref{eq:ADMM}, ADMM considers an augmented Lagrangian $\mathcal{L}_\rho:\R^{n_z} \times \R^{n_v} \times \R^{n_v} \rightarrow \R\cup\{+\infty\}$ given by